Assessing subhalo finders in cosmological hydrodynamical simulations: Halo and subhalo finding

-The unbinding of a single subhalo is done iteratively, whereby its centre of mass velocity and position is updated based on the particles deemed to be bound in any given iteration.
-To speed up the process of unbinding, the particle distribution is subsampled if the subhalo contains more than $N_{\mathrm{subsample}}$ (1000 by default) particles.
-In practice, this can lead to small differences in the subhalo bound mass functions at the high mass end between different runs of {\HBTHERONS} on the same simulation.
+In practice, particle subsampling can lead to a few-percent differences in the subhalo bound mass functions at the high mass end between different runs of {\HBTHERONS} on the same simulation.
 This reflects different random numbers being generated when doing the particle subsampling.
 Additionally, the threshold used to determine whether the iterative unbinding has converged can be changed to reduce the number of iterations.
 The threshold used to stop the iterations is defined based on the ratio of bound particles ($N_{\mathrm{bound}}$) between two consecutive iterations: $N^{i+1}_{\mathrm{bound}} / N^{i}_{\mathrm{bound}} \geq f_{\mathrm{converge}}$, where $f_{\mathrm{converge}} = 0.995$ by default.
+We recommend using values in the range of $0.9 \leq f_{\mathrm{converge}} < 1$, as the condition is strict enough to provide similar results to $f_{\mathrm{converge}} = 1$, but cuts down on the number of unbinding iterations and therefore computational cost.
+Using a value that is too small results in too few iterations to have converged bound masses, meaning that some physically unbound particles are misclassified as bound.
+Since mass is assigned exclusively and in a depth-first manner, satellite subhaloes would then become too massive, while central subhaloes would artificially miss some of their mass.

-As mentioned previously, each satellite subhalo has its own source subhalo.
+As mentioned previously, each satellite subhalo has its own source subhalo that reflects the source subhalo it had when it was last a central subhalo.
 Despite the possibility of accreting mass from its own children subhaloes, more bound mass is typically lost than gained.
 Therefore, the source component is generally larger than the set of bound particles.
-Although tracking the particles in this manner is crucial to separate satellite subhaloes from the background of their host, without adequate care it can lead to failures in subhalo finding.
+Although tracking particles in this manner is crucial to separate satellite subhaloes from the background of their host, it can lead to failures in subhalo finding without adequate care.
 For example, if the source subhalo is dominated by particles that are truly unbound, the centre of mass estimate can be offset from the true centre of the subhalo.
 Consequently, the kinetic energies in its core will be biased high, as the Hubble flow contribution (proportional to the distance to the centre of mass) is larger.
 This can lead to an apparently unbound core, even though it is purely driven by an incorrect choice of reference frame.